Skip to main content

 However, all martial arts classes and instructors have their shortcomings and drawbacks.

-Let’s take a look at the reasons you may reconsider enrolling your child in a karate program, or any martial arts program, for that matter.
+Let’s take a look several reasons you may reconsider enrolling your child in a karate program, or any martial arts program, for that matter.

 1. Karate May Be Too Expensive